 This programme is taught by a wide variety of professionals from research, field conservation and captive management backgrounds, which will help develop your knowledge of current zoo management practices by embedding you within the industry.
 Lecturers will bring to life protocols and case studies utilising first-hand experiences.
-The course aims to develop student’s knowledge of biology, behaviour and husbandry and expands in to more industry-specific skills such as the development of environmental enrichment, enclosure design and biological specimen assessment and identification.
+The course aims to develop your knowledge of biology, behaviour and husbandry and expands in to more industry-specific skills such as the development of environmental enrichment, enclosure design and biological specimen assessment and identification.
 The theoretical delivery will be enhanced by interaction with industry specialists, field trips and practical workshops.

 Utilising industry specialists and trips to field sites and collections, you will learn to critically evaluate a variety of conservation projects and display advanced knowledge of the role of ex situ animal collection staff and conservation scientists.
 The course also covers the role communication plays in zoological collections as both a tool for engaging visitors and spreading conservation messages.